rahulb0802/Diffusion-Indices-Research/README.md

 - Chen & Guestrin (2016) – XGBoost
 - Gu et al. (2020) – Machine learning in economics

-A full bibliography is included in the accompanying PDF.

-## 📌 Future Improvements

-- Real-time data versions instead of revised data
-- Quarterly datasets (e.g., using FRED-QD)
-- More exhaustive hyperparameter tuning
-- Exploring dynamic factor models or neural networks for FBDI

 ## 📬 Contact

-For questions or collaboration requests, please reach out via [your email/contact info].
+For questions or to view the paper, please reach out to rahulsai.billakanti11@gmail.com.